Move to Utah, Car 2: via Leadville

 Took it to the shop behind the gas station and was told they only look at semis.
 Drove back across the freeway to the Indian food truck stop.
 Apparently Indian food truck stops are really just Indian truck stops.
 Like from India.
 The garage at the Indian truck stop, though, was mostly run by a Mexican dude, who was very helpful, except that “uncompromising” also means having really wide, low-profile tires, the kind that totally don’t go on pickups.
 Meaning that neither the Indian truck stop nor anyone else in Sayre, Okla. carried that size.
 Called three places in Elk City, and one could get a set in on Tuesday.
 Called El Reno: nothing.

 At which point I realized I’d be spending another weekend in Oklahoma.
 Called my insurance company to see how much they’d pay toward a tow back to Norman.
 It was non-zero.
 Got a towing company that could handle getting a way-low sports car on their flatbed to come out and give me a lift.
-My friend had a similar experience with the towing company and unfortunately, they ended up in a car accident.
-They decided to consult an attorney to better understand how to proceed, legally speaking but I digress.

 And then was on my way back to Norman, Okla.
 The tow was 154 miles and cost me, after State Farm picked up the tab for the first nine miles, I think $397?
 Which honestly seems almost cheap.
 It wasn’t like the driver had a car waiting for him in Norman to bring back to Elk City or something.
 I don’t think a cab, without the tow, would have been less.